WebCam question on Tests

 On Chamilo, this could be substituted by a "webcam response question type" on start/end/middle of the test, using webrtc.

 This way we provide a question that asks the user to do or show something, while the server records it and stores the data on the server and/or database as legal proof.

-Updated by Yannick Warnier almost 3 years ago
+Updated by Yannick Warnier about 3 years ago